 Always keep a reputable plumber at the ready.

 Every homeowner should have a reputable plumber at the ready, whether it’s for shower repair services, a routine issue, or an emergency.
-Of course, the fact is, professional shower repair and plumbing services are inevitable – especially in older homes.
+Of course, the fact is, that professional shower repair and plumbing services are inevitable – especially in older homes.

-But regular bathroom plumbing system maintenance checks can save you a considerable amount of money.
+However regular bathroom plumbing system maintenance checks can save you a considerable amount of money.
 They allow you to avoid bigger, more expensive issues related to your plumbing such as leaks, rotted ceilings, mold, and mildew.

 In turn, an efficient plumbing system serves several crucial functions in your home, including access to clean water, the removal of wastewater, and the prevention of costly water damage.